GeoffCox/geoffcox.github.io/drafts/GeoffCox.md

 # Tell me about yourself
 I am a talented, dedicated, and experienced professional software developer; a thoughtful technical leader; a skilled architect; and a kind coach.
-I am an expert in modern web development (10 years) and C#/.NET (20 years).
-I have previous significant expertise in C++ (7 years).
+I am full-stack expert in modern web development (10 years) and C#/.NET (20 years).
+I have significant previous expertise in C++ (7 years).

-I have the opportunity to work across a wide variety of problem domains, leadership roles, and organizational structures.
+I have shipped large web applications and web API services, rich client applications, big-data ETL pipelines, as well as analytics, content management, and engineering systems.

+I am passionate about software architecture, user interface design, crafting resuable components, and developer tools.
+One of my top abilities is refactoring and transforming an existing codebase into a well architected system that enables developer productivity.

+# Tell me about your work history